Andy Rohrich, Undersheriff

 Two separate fees must accompany the application.
 One is an application fee of $100 which is applied to the Sheriff’s Office administrative and background investigation costs; and a separate fee of $52.50 required by Colorado Bureau of Investigation to process fingerprints.
 The application fee shall be payable to the Chaffee County Sheriff’s Office.
 The CBI fee must be paid by certified check or money order made payable to the Colorado Bureau of Investigation.
 These fees are non-refundable in the event the permit is not issued.

 This permit is valid for five (5) years from the date of issuance.
-The Sheriff’s Office will coordinate permit renewals, but it is the responsibility of the permit holder to make sure the permit is renewed within 120 days of the expiration date.
-A renewal fee of $50.00 payable to Chaffee County Sheriff’s Office (cash, check, or money order) and an additional fee payable to Colorado Bureau of Investigation (cashier’s check or money order only) will be assessed at the time the permit is renewed.
-If the permit is not renewed within 120 days, then the permit process must start over.
+It is the responsibility of the permit holder to make sure the permit is renewed.
+You may renew your permit within 120 days prior to the expiration date.
+A renewal fee of $50.00 payable to Chaffee County Sheriff’s Office (cash, check, or money order) and an additional fee of $13.00 payable to Colorado Bureau of Investigation (cashier’s check or money order only) will be assessed at the time the permit is renewed.
+A permittee who fails to file a renewal form on or before the permit expiration date may renew the permit by paying a late fee of $15.00 in addition to the above mentioned renewal fees.
+No permit shall be renewed six months or more after its expirations date and the permit shall be deemed permanently expired.
+A person whose permit has permanently expired may reapply by submitting a new application and the required fees.

 The Chaffee County Sheriff will deny concealed handgun permits to applicants who are likely to abuse such privilege and be a danger to themselves or others because, by their present or past conduct, they demonstrated an unfitness to be entrusted with such a privilege.
 Therefore, a permit will be routinely denied to a person who: